padrino/padrino-docs/guides/the-bleeding-edge.md

 ~~~

 this will install the latest ‘edge’ gems into rubygems.
-Be sure to verify your project's Gemfile depends on the edge version you installed:
+Be sure to verify your project‘s Gemfile depends on the edge version you installed:

 ~~~ ruby